TraceMachina/rules_mojo/README.md

   Also, the LRE framework is still actively under development (in fact, `rules_mojo` acts as a validation case for LRE), so expect larger scale refactors.
-- At the moment there is no way to chose the Mojo version. `rules_mojo` uses a pinned `nightly` toolchain that happened to not crash because stable crashed.
+- At the moment there is no way to choose the Mojo version. `rules_mojo` uses a pinned `nightly` toolchain that happened to not crash because stable crashed.
+- The toolchain links all executables to dynamic libraries from `nixpkgs`.
+  This brings potential performance improvements from recent `glibc` and `libstdc++` versions, but makes the executables incompatible with systems that don't have these libraries present.
+You can attempt to rewrite the `RPATH`s with [patchelf](https://github.com/NixOS/patchelf), but you might run into `glibc` version incompatibility issues on non-bleeding-edge systems.
+- The dynamic loader `ld-linux-x86_64.so.2` isn't set to the Nix variant.
+  This lets you run `rules_mojo`-built executables outside of the nix environment.
+However, on older systems the version mismatch between the dynamic loader and the nix-based `glibc` might lead to issues.
+When in doubt, use `ldd <path/to/executable>` to double-check the dynamic dependency resolution.

 🦋 **Known bugs**:

 - While you can build tests remotely, you need to run them locally.
-- The Mojo REPL doesn't work yet due to an `ncurses` linker symbol mismatch.
 - All mojo invocations print `crashdb` warnings because it's unclear how to configure the `crashdb` output location to point outside of the nix store.